Support and Resistance Trading Guide

 5. Price consolidates at support with an obvious resistance line.

-6. Price then consolidates at top of range which indicates bullish intent.
-You can position inside this smaller range.
+6. Price then consolidates at the top of the range which indicates bullish intent.
+You can position it inside this smaller range.

 7. Lack of bullish momentum at resistance as shown by smaller candlesticks.

-This one chart example has shown many candlestick formations that you can look for at these zones.
+This one-chart example has shown many candlestick formations that you can look for in these zones.

 False Breakouts Of Zones Are Common